Choosing between Apollo and Hunter.io for your B2B prospecting often comes down to these five questions:

 Apollo maintains 270M+ contacts across 70M companies, built from four sources: a contributor network of 2 million data sources (connected inboxes, CRMs, CSV uploads), engagement signals from Apollo's own outreach tools, public web crawling, and third-party providers processing 230 million records monthly.

 Apollo claims a 91% email accuracy rate via a 7-step verification process and verifies 72 million emails monthly.
-That's a solid dataset for most SMB and mid-market prospecting.
+That is a solid dataset for most SMB and mid-market prospecting.

 This transparency is a compliance advantage for GDPR and CCPA outreach.
-But public-web-only sourcing means Hunter structurally cannot surface contacts who don't appear anywhere online, and it has zero phone number data.
+But public-web-only sourcing means Hunter structurally cannot surface contacts who do not appear anywhere online, and it has zero phone number data.

 ZoomInfo operates at a different scale: 500M contacts, 100M companies, 135M+ verified phone numbers, 120M direct-dial phone numbers, and 200M+ verified business email addresses.